“Want Free Condoms Too?”: Bihar Officer Loses Cool On Student’s Free Sanitary Pad Query

-New Delhi: An IAS officer has landed herself in trouble for her snarky reply to a schoolgirl in Bihar who was complaining about government policies.
-While replying to the girl’s question about free sanitary pads, IAS officer Harjot Kaur Bhamra reportedly lost her cool and said, “Tomorrow you will ask the government to provide jeans, shoes.
-Later you will ask the government to give condoms, family planning methods”, Bhamra responded to the student’s query at a workshop on ‘Sashakt Beti, Samriddh Bihar‘ (Empowered Daughters, Prosperous Bihar).
-A video of the incident has gone viral on social media.Also Read - Operation Opposition Unity: Sonia Gandhi Asks Nitish Kumar And Lalu Yadav To Meet Again After Congress Internal Election
+New Delhi: An IAS officer has landed herself in trouble for her snarky reply to a schoolgirl in Bihar who asked her about the possibility of the government giving sanitary napkins to them.
+“The government provides us almost everything like school uniform, etc. Can the government give sanitary pads to us at Rs 20-30?” the girl asked IAS officer Harjot Kaur Bhamra.Also Read - Operation Opposition Unity: Sonia Gandhi Asks Nitish Kumar And Lalu Yadav To Meet Again After Congress Internal Election

+Responding to her query at a workshop on ‘Sashakt Beti, Samriddh Bihar‘ (Empowered Daughters, Prosperous Bihar), Bhamra lost her cool and said, “Tomorrow you will ask the government to provide jeans, shoes.
+Later you will ask the government to give condoms, family planning methods.
+A video of the incident has gone viral on social media.
+Also Read - Heavy Rainfall Warning Issued For THESE States Till September 27

 Video Courtesy: NDTV